rspamd/rspamd/doc/markdown/migration.md

 ## Migrating from rspamd 0.9 to rspamd 1.0

-In rspamd 1.0, the default settings for statistics tokenization has been changed to `modern`, meaning that now tokens are generated from the normalized words and there are various improvements incompatible with the statistics model used in pre 1.0 versions.
-Therefore, to use all these advantages you should either **relearn** your statistics or continue using your old statistics **without** new features by adding `compat` parameter:
+In rspamd 1.0 the default settings for statistics tokenization have been changed to `modern`, meaning that tokens are now generated from normalized words and there are various improvements which are incompatible with the statistics model used in pre-1.0 versions.
+To use these new features you should either **relearn** your statistics or continue using your old statistics **without** new features by adding a `compat` parameter:

 ~~~ucl
 classifier {